Manos: The Hands of Fate

 - 36 % positive mentions

-The graphics of the game are characterized by a charming, pixelated aesthetic reminiscent of classic 8-bit titles, featuring a muted color palette with contrasting highlights for key elements.
-While some users appreciate the nostalgic NES-style and well-drawn pixel art cutscenes, others criticize the graphics for lacking substance and originality, particularly in later levels that reuse assets.
-Overall, the visuals evoke a creepy atmosphere, aligning well with the game's themes, but opinions vary on their overall impact and execution.
+The graphics of the game are described as simple yet charming, featuring a grainy filter reminiscent of old horror films and a muted color palette that highlights key characters and objects.
+While the pixel art and NES-style aesthetics are appreciated, some reviewers note a lack of substance and originality, particularly in later levels that reuse graphics.
+Overall, the visuals contribute to a creepy atmosphere, but opinions vary on their overall impact and effectiveness.

 “This game has a grainy filter, just like an old horror movie, and some stages have tunnel vision lighting; the cutscenes in between stages are presented through well-drawn pixel-art illustrations.
 I also like how the in-game graphics go for a more muted color palette with a few contrasts to highlight important characters and objects, all of which have interesting designs as well; finally, the music and sound effects also help give the game a creepy, mysterious atmosphere.”